nandan-mandaliya-05/Collection_Manipulator/README.md

 This project was created to strengthen my understanding of Python collection data types and apply them to a practical real-world problem.

-Instead of working with isolated examples, the project combines:
+Instead of practising individual Python concepts separately, this project combines:

 ```text
 List